gwsystems/sledge-serverless-framework/README.md

 The `port` and `name` fields are used to determine the path where our serverless function will be served served.

-In our case, we are running the aWsm runtime on localhost, so our function is available at `http://localhost:10000/fibonacci`
+In our case, we are running the SLEdge runtime on localhost, so our function is available at `http://localhost:10000/fibonacci`

 Our fibonacci function will parse a single argument from the HTTP POST body that we send.
 The expected Content-Type is "text/plain" and the buffer is sized to 1024 bytes for both the request and response.
 This is sufficient for our simple Fibonacci function, but this must be changed and sized for other functions, such as image processing.

-Now that we understand roughly how the aWsm runtime interacts with serverless function, let's run Fibonacci!
+Now that we understand roughly how the SLEdge runtime interacts with serverless function, let's run Fibonacci!

 From the root project directory of the host environment (not the Docker container!), navigate to the binary directory